Daucus carota: Association with other plants

 This species can be used as a companion plant to crops.
 Like most members of the umbellifer family, it attracts wasps to its small flowers in its native land, but where it has been introduced, it attracts very few wasps.
 In northeast Wisconsin, it did succeed in attracting butterflies and wasps when introduced with blueberries.
+In western Washington grazed grasslands dominated by Carex inops, it was the most frequently-visited flower by the ochre ringlet butterfly Coenonympha california.
 This species is also documented to boost tomato plant production when kept nearby, and it can provide a microclimate of cooler, moister air for lettuce, when intercropped with it.
 But Iowa, Michigan, and Washington have listed it as a noxious weed, and it is considered a serious pest in pastures.
 It persists in the soil seed bank for two to five years.

 Taste

 Several different factors can cause the root of a carrot to have abnormal metabolites (notably 6-methoxymellin) that can cause a bitter taste in the roots.
-For example, carrots have a bitterer taste when grown in the presence of apples.
+For example, carrots have a more bitter taste when grown in the presence of apples.
 Also, ethylene can easily produce stress, causing a bitter taste.

 Culture

-Wild carrot has been introduced into North America by European settlers and has become common; it is often known as "Queen Anne's lace" there.
+Wild carrot was introduced into North America by European settlers and has become common; it is often known as "Queen Anne's lace" there.
 Anne, Queen of Great Britain is the queen after whom the plant is reputedly named, though as a plant name it is not known before 1895, 180 years after her death.
 It is so called because the inflorescence resembles lace, prominent in fine clothing of the day; the red flower in the centre is said to represent a droplet of blood where Queen Anne pricked herself with a needle when she was making the lace.